Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 Features
 --------

-* Hack miscellaneous devices and make them controllable by:
+* Hack any low voltage electronic appliance and make it controllable by

-  * PC, Smartphone or over the Internet (Internet of Things)
+  * PC, smart phone/tablet or over the internet (Internet of Things).
+  * Demo applications for Android, Windows Phone and IPhone* are available.

-* Readout and control low voltage main stream devices
+* Read out and control low voltage mainstream devices,

-  * e.g. smoke detectors, remote switches and garage door openers
+  * e.g. smoke detectors, remote mains switches, garage door openers and doorbells.

-* Interaction over USB, Wi-Fi or Ethernet
+* Interaction over USB, Wi-Fi or Ethernet possible.

+\*: Demo for IPhone comming soon

 Description
 -----------

-The *Starter Kit: Hardware Hacking* is about hacking low voltage main stream devices to connect them with Tinkerforge modules.
-Then any (Embedded-) PC, Smart Phone or Tablet can be used to interact with these hacked devices over USB.
+The *Starter Kit: Hardware Hacking* is about hacking low voltage mainstream devices to connect them with Tinkerforge modules.
+Any (Embedded-) PC, Smart Phone or Tablet can be used to interact with devices hacked by this kit.
-Interaction via Wi-Fi is possible if a :ref:`WIFI Extension <wifi_extension>` is added.
-Also a direct Ethernet interface is possible with the :ref:`Ethernet Extension <ethernet_extension>`.
+Interaction is possible over USB or via Wi-Fi if a :ref:`WIFI Extension <wifi_extension>` is added.
+Also a direct Ethernet interface with the :ref:`Ethernet Extension <ethernet_extension>` can be achieved.

-There are two groups of applications of this kit: control and readout.
+There are two groups of applications of this kit: controlling and reading out.
 For control applications an :ref:`Industrial Quad Relay Bricklet
-<industrial_quad_relay_bricklet>` is included, that contains four on/off
+<industrial_quad_relay_bricklet>` is included.
+It contains four on/off
 switches.
-For readout applications an :ref:`Analog In Bricklet
+For read-out applications an :ref:`Analog In Bricklet
-<analog_in_bricklet>` is included, that can measure a single voltage.
+<analog_in_bricklet>` is included.
+It can measure voltages from 0V-45V.

+Example applications include:

+* Forwarding smoke detector alarm to a PC.
+* Controlling remote mains switches with a PC.
+* Opening/Closing garage doors over a smart phone/tablet (Android, Windows Phone and IPhone).
+* Forwarding door bell ringing to a PC.

+Many more applications are possible, anything that is controlled by a remote control or outputs analog voltages is easily hackable by this Kit.
+The given examples applications should be enough to give you the power to hack any electronic appliance in this category.

 Programming can be done with all of the available bindings (|bindings|).
 Example implementations for each of the languages are available.
-This will give you a starting point into the programming with Tinkerforge.
+This Kit will also give you a good starting point into the programming with Tinkerforge.

 Technical Specifications
 ------------------------